gmission/gmission_reborn_android/README.md

 - Technical details are introduced at bottom of this page.

 ## Try the latest version
-- We upload the latest app to [our server](http://lccpu4.cse.ust.hk/indoorLocalizationService/gmission.apk).
-You can download it directly.
+- You can search 'gmission' in Google Play.
+Or directly get the app from [this link](https://play.google.com/store/apps/details?id=hk.ust.gmission).

 ## Screenshots